nadirhammadi/bookbot/README.md

 # 📚 BookBot
+> This project was developed solely for educational purposes to practice Python programming skills.
 > BookBot is an advanced literary analysis tool built for educational purposes.
 > It extracts statistical and linguistic insights from books — perfect for students, researchers, and literature enthusiasts.